DrengrVikingr/cs391project2/README.md

 8) After sign in, user can login through the information user provided.
 9) After logging in user can also logout by clicking on the "Log Out" button from the navigation bar.

-External Libraries:
-React-bootstrap
-React Router
+External Libraries: We did not use any external library, we used the required libraries such as React-bootstrap, React Router and React.